yasinberkaynarin/DSA-210project/README.md

 Budget and Popularity

 Null Hypothesis (H0): Budget has no significant effect on movie popularity.
-Alternative Hypothesis (H1): Higher-budget movies tend to be more popular.
+Alternative Hypothesis (H1): Higher budget movies tend to be more popular.

 Ratings and Popularity

 Null Hypothesis (H0): IMDb score has no significant effect on popularity.
-Alternative Hypothesis (H1): Higher-rated movies tend to be more popular.
+Alternative Hypothesis (H1): Higher rated movies tend to be more popular.

 Runtime and Popularity